LEANNA MAE .ORG

 From hardcore atheist who couldn’t stand Christians to being a devout Christian is nothing less than a powerful transformation.
 This is my story.

 I was raised in a home with Christian parents of different denominations.
 We didn’t have a church.
 We did have bibles.
 We didn’t do bible studies or Vacation Bible School or anything like that.
 They taught me about God through their faith, and I accepted it as fact when I was young.
 By middle school the science and logic part of me had kicked in and I didn’t believe in things I couldn’t see.
 Around 14 I started exploring different religions.
 I’ve always liked to study religion.
 That’s certainly not a bad thing.
 I found Christians at school to be a turn-off for representing Christianity.
 They were so rude to anyone who wasn’t like them.
 I made some non-Christian friends and went through a Wiccan phase my freshman year of high school.
 I liked the earthy natural feel, but the belief in it didn’t last.
 Again, I don’t believe in things I can’t see or experience.
 I felt like there could be or maybe should be a god out there, but didn’t find a religion to fit me or that felt right to me.
 Perhaps my biggest turn off to Christianity was the Christian youth I encountered and their treatment of people who weren’t like them.
-Whether that be atheists or any non-Christian, the goth crowd, the queer community, or even their own kind with a different subcategory label (denomination), they had no tolerance for the diversity of humanity.
+As teenagers, they weren’t exactly friendly to others who had a different faith (or lack of) than them.
+My primary exposure to larger numbers of Christians came through public school.
+Since I was not attending church and not in churchy social circles, the main representation of Christianity I had at that age came from the public schools.
 From time to time, Christians will ask me about my atheist years or my conversion to Christianity because they want to share the gospel with someone.
 There were several reasons I was atheist.
 I’ll share them here.
 Please do continue in the blog series on my faith journey to hear the rest of the story about why and how I became Christian, why I’m still Christian, and chapters of my story unfolded.

 In writing this blog, I did my best to step back into the perspectives I had before I came to know Christ.
 Of course, many of these issues I see differently now that I have the revelation of knowing Jesus is real.
 I hope this is insightful for the Christian looking to have a better understanding of why someone may be a nonbeliever.